-MA students will be offered baseline funding that includes 3 Graduate Teaching Assistantships (GTA) plus $6,000 over two years, for admission packages valued at approximately $23,700 (Canadian dollars).
+MA students will be offered baseline funding that includes 3 Graduate Teaching Assistantships (GTA) plus a University Graduate Scholarship (UGS) over two years.

 The University of Guelph has established a number of ACCESS awards which provide bursaries for students in financial need.
 To be eligible for these bursaries, students must complete a needs assessment application available from Student Financial Services, or check the website.
 A variety of competitive research scholarships are also available.
 Information on awards and funding assistance is available from the Faculty of Graduate Studies calendar Link.

 Prospective applicants, including foreign student applicants, are strongly encouraged to apply for the Ontario Graduate Scholarship (OGS) in advance of applying for admission to the IMPR program at the University of Guelph.
 Please review deadlines and application details at this link.